TECH7Fox/asterisk-hass-integration/README.md

 ## Roadmap
 Things that are coming soon:
-* GUI config
-* More useful text
-* Better styling
 * Device triggers, conditions and actions
-* More entities with information
-* Support popup

-Less priority:
-* Channel entities
-* PA/broadcast
+* PA/broadcast?
-* conference
+* conference?
-* forward calls
+* forward calls?

 I am open for suggestions!

 ## Asterisk add-on

-The upcoming Asterisk add-on will be fully supported by this integration.
+The Asterisk add-on fully supports this integration.

 ## Requirements
 For this to work you will need the following:
 * A sip/pbx server.
-(I use freepbx on a raspberry)
+(I recommend the Asterisk add-on to get started)
 * Extension for every device.
+(Add-on auto-generates them)
 * HACS on your Home Assistant.
 * Create an AMI manager.
-For FreePBX look at https://github.com/TECH7Fox/Asterisk-integration/wiki/Setup-AMI-in-FreePBX.
+(Add-on comes with preconfigured with it) For FreePBX look at https://github.com/TECH7Fox/Asterisk-integration/wiki/Setup-AMI-in-FreePBX.

 Go to https://github.com/TECH7Fox/HA-SIP/wiki/Setup-FreePBX to see how to setup FreePBX for this card.